US says Indian gov’t official directed plot to assassinate Sikh activist

 Gupta next reached out to someone he believed was a criminal associate for help hiring a hitman, but that associate was actually a US Drug Enforcement Administration undercover agent, prosecutors said.

-The day after Nijjar was killed, Gupta wrote to the undercovr DEA agent saying Nijjar “was also the target” and “we have so many targets,” according to prosecutors.
+The day after Nijjar was killed, Gupta wrote to the undercover DEA agent saying Nijjar “was also the target” and “we have so many targets,” according to prosecutors.

 Gupta faces two counts of murder-for-hire and murder-for-hire conspiracy.
 He faces a maximum sentence of 20 years if convicted.